quanterall/HaskellMaterials/basics/06-mutable-variables.md

 worker :: (a -> IO ()) -> TBMQueue a -> IO ()
 worker processingFunction queue = let loop = do
-        -- This function seems to be in a loop if we still have values in the queue (i.e. it's still -- open), however this `readTBMQueue` call blocks until there are values, which means that any -- threads executing this won't just spin and consume resources. ma <- atomically $ readTBMQueue queue
+        -- This function seems to be in a loop if the queue is still open, however this -- `readTBMQueue` call blocks until there are values, which means that any threads -- executing this won't just spin and consume resources unless there are things to be done. ma <- atomically $ readTBMQueue queue
         case ma of
           Nothing -> pure ()